AMSUN-Berlin/daestruct/README.md

 This library provides an implementation of Pryce' index reduction method[1].
-In fact this method does not completely implement index reduction but yields the information about which equations and variables need to be derived up to which order to maintain an ODE.
+In fact this method does not completely implement index reduction but yields the information about which equations and variables need to be differentiated up to which order to maintain an ODE.

 Example